Morton’s Neuroma Revisited

 The MN diagnosis is made way too often.
 Why?
 Here are some misconceptions that surround the dreaded Morton’s neuroma that can lead us astray:

 MN’s are really common.
-Actually they are not common, especially a 2nd web space MN (15%, I think almost ZERO percent).
-Even 3rd web space MN are not common.
+Actually, they are not common, especially a 2nd web space MN (15%, my opinion, almost ZERO percent).
+Even the 3rd web space MN is not common.
 If your doc is indicating a 2nd web space MN, question it and consider the much more common 2nd MTP synovitis (inflammation of the central ball joint).
 If they are thinking 1st or 4th web space, RUN.

 MN diagnosis is SEXY.
 We docs just got to make that diagnosis.
 “You have a Morton’s neuroma”.
 It has teeth.
 It sounds so definitive and sure.
 It is like a golf ball set up on a tee just waiting to be shanked.

 MN’s are easy to diagnose.
 Actually, they are not easy to diagnose.
-I have done this for 27 years and now more than ever, I am now even more cautious and I respect making this diagnosis more than ever.
+I have done this for 27 years, and now more than ever, I am even more cautious, and I respect making this diagnosis more than ever.
 It is actually a diagnosis of exclusion.
 This means that I rule out the other possibilities to the best of my ability before making the call of a MN.
 Too many good docs jump right to this diagnosis.
-It has to be the last diagnosis, and even then I am often not as sure as I would like to be normally.
+It has to be the last diagnosis, and even then, I am often not as sure as I would typically like to be.

 The MRI and more recently, ultrasound have not helped matters either.
-In fact, those who rely on these tests are trying to increasingly make a claim regarding their diagnostic prowess, which is not true.
-Stick to old fashion history and exam.
+In fact, those who rely on these tests are increasingly trying to make a claim regarding their diagnostic prowess, which is not true.
+Stick to old-fashioned history and exam.

 Generally older, 50 yo plus, but can be any adult